 Don’t go to Memphis without visiting the historic street of Beale Street.
 Just don’t.
-The heart and soul (and jazz and blues) of Memphis music is found along the 1.8-mile Beale Street.
+Memphis music’s heart and soul (and jazz and blues) is found along the 1.8-mile Beale Street.
 A 1940s street busker, the guitar-playing B.B.
-King, got his start there.
+King, started there.
 He became known as the “Beale Street Blues Boy,” then Blues Boy, and finally just B.B. (and now you know the origin of the name).

 The iconic street is popular with music lovers and famous for food, soul music, nightclubs, shops, blues music and clubs, music festivals, and world-class entertainment.
 Check out restaurants and clubs such as Coyote Ugly, the Hard Rock Café, Jerry Lee Lewis Café & Honky Tonk, and Miss Polly’s Soul City Café.

 The Hampton Inn & Suites Memphis – Beale Street is right in the heart of Beale Street.
 Enjoy free Wi-Fi and a complimentary daily breakfast.
 Guest rooms have a desk and chairs, while suites have separate seating areas, a microwave, and a refrigerator.

 The Hampton Inn has an indoor pool, a fitness center, a business center, and meeting facilities.
 The hotel is near the Memphis Rock & Soul Museum, FedEx Forum, and AutoZone Park.

 See Related: Best Boston Tours | Food, Walking, and Sightseeing